Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

    :align: center

 A new window will pop up and you will be able to set up a 3D printer.
 From here you can assign your Robo R1+ Plus a nickname.
-This helps you keep track of multiple units.
+This can help you keep track of multiple units.
 Select “R1+ Plus” from the model list and then click Save & Continue.

 .. image:: images/name.png
    :alt: Name
    :align: center

 Now a new set of windows will open and prompt to “Install Communication Driver”.
 Do this by clicking “Install Driver” in the bottom left corner of this screen.
 Once the driver is finished installing a new window will appear.
 Follow the instructions on this screen.
-First disconnect your computer (if currently connected), by unplugging the USB connection then press continue.
-Then reconnect your printer when it prompts you(turn it on if it is off).
+First disconnect your computer (if currently connected) by unplugging the USB connection, then click Continue.
+Then reconnect your printer when it prompts you (turn it on if it is off).
 Once the printer connects, you will see a “Connection Succeeded!” message.
-From here click “Done”.
+From here, click “Done”.

 .. image:: images/connect.PNG
    :alt: connect